JasonLocklin/Dissertation/General/Discussion.md

-types of parameters used are likely to be important, as research has demonstrated that the type of saccade [@Schraa-Tam2009,@Johnston2008,@Müri2008], or even the magnitude of the adaptation direction [i.e., +- gain, @Catz2008, @Golla2008,
+types of parameters used are likely to be important, as research has demonstrated that the type of saccade [@Schraa-Tam2009,@Johnston2008,@Müri2008], or even the magnitude of the adaptation direction [i.e., $\pm \text{gain}$, @Catz2008,
-@Panouillères2012] can result in very different patterns of brain activation.  @Garaas2011 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
+@Golla2008, @Panouillères2012] can result in very different patterns of brain activation.  @Garaas2011 was able to identify long-lasting perceptual effects of saccadic adaptation, but this involved developing a new, whole-field adaptation protocol.
 Future attempts to change perceptual biases with saccadic adaptation should consider these parameters, especially the potential use of whole-field adaptation [@Garaas2011].

 Beyond the type of adaptation used, it is possible that the